Phenuiviridae

-Phenuiviridae is a family of negative-strand RNA viruses in the order Bunyavirales.
+Phenuiviridae is a family of negative-strand RNA viruses in the order Hareavirales.
 Ruminants, camels, humans, and mosquitoes serve as natural hosts.
-Member genus Phlebovirus is the only genus of the family that has viruses that cause disease in humans (e.g. Rift Valley fever virus) except Dabie bandavirus.

 Virology

 Structure

 Members of Phenuiviridae are enveloped viruses with helical capsid morphology.
 Envelope glycoproteins of these viruses are distributed with icosahedral symmetry (T=12).

 Genome

 Phenuiviridae is a negative-sense single-stranded RNA virus family.
 Its genome is segmented into three pieces: L segment (encoding RNA-dependent RNA polymerase), M segment, and S segment.

 Some members of the family have ambisense gene encoding on the S segment (nucleocapsid proteins).
 The M segment includes envelope glycoproteins encoded in a polyprotein that is cleaved by host proteases.
 Multiple different proteins can be encoded on the M segment due to leaky scanning by the ribosome.

 Life cycle

 RNA transcripts are capped through cap snatching, but not polyadenylated.
 Translation is terminated by a hairpin sequence at the end of each RNA transcript.